Southeast Asian countries call for peaceful resolution of conflict in Venezuela, pledge to ensure citizens’ safety

 US President Donald Trump said that the US will "run" Venezuela and tap its huge oil reserves.

+“Whatever may be the reasons, the forcible removal of a sitting head of government through external action sets a dangerous precedent.
+It erodes fundamental restraints on the use of power between states and weakens the legal framework that underpins international order,” Anwar said.

-Malaysia’s foreign ministry said in a statement on Sunday (Jan 4): “As a matter of principle, Malaysia opposes all forms of foreign intervention in the internal affairs of other states, as well as the threat or use of force.”
+Hours earlier, Malaysia’s foreign ministry had also said in a statement: “As a matter of principle, Malaysia opposes all forms of foreign intervention in the internal affairs of other states, as well as the threat or use of force.”

 It added that these are fundamental principles enshrined in the Charter of the United Nations and international law and Malaysia “consistently upholds the importance of peaceful resolution of disputes through dialogue, respect for sovereignty, and adherence to international norms”.